Last updated on October 18th, 2022.

-Keep beating on high until a cool, very stiff and shiny meringue has formed.
+Keep beating on high until a cool, stiff, and shiny meringue has formed.

-Have 2 regular soup spoon on hand.
+Have 2 regular soup spoons on hand.
 With one scoop some meringue and using the back of the second drop the meringue on the prepared baking sheet.

-Place 1 tsp of pumpkin butter on center top of each meringue and using a toothpick gently stir the pumpkin butter into the meringue to create swirls.
+Place 1 tsp of pumpkin butter at the center top of each meringue, and using a toothpick gently stir the pumpkin butter into the meringue to create swirls.

-Bake for 2 hours and allow for the pavlovas to completely cool before removing from the pan.
+Bake for 2 hours and allow the pavlovas to completely cool before removing from the pan.